Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Nowar.md

 ### 2025-05-28
 - Class Period (40 min): PVZ file updated to display pea and shoot it across the screen
 - Home (50 min): Map class created and implemented to display all objects

+## 2025-05-29
+- Class Period (40 min): arrays to sort pixels into Map class grid
+- Home (60 min): Map class grid finished

+## 2025-06-0
+- Home (80 min): PeaShooters shoot an infinite number of peas that collide with the zombies and inflict damage; zombies disappear once they die; peas disappear once they move off the screen; peas are now green orbs